VaishnaviAnandhysrinivasan/Exploring_JAVA/README.md

 ----ATTENDENCE PERCENTAGE CALCULATOR----
 PS: Yes!!
 It's for all those students out there ( each and every student really needs this and this was never a secret fr);
          -> for the very first time while coding I  addressed the topic that is really in need , yet there are many like this out in the playstore a personalised one will be much much better IMO :)
+Also, From now you can find not only the stories behind but also the actual product itself!!